 Average gross return per case re-coded across all clients

 We train physicians in the rudiments of inpatient coding.
 They review your charts after the coder has assigned the DRG and before the bill is dropped.
 They connect the clinical indicators in the chart and write peer-to-peer physician queries to gain the appropriate medical diagnoses for the coder to evaluate.
-This approach will be even more valuable when ICD-10 goes into effect.
-Your hospital coder always has the final say on our recommendations.
+This approach successfully ensures the medical specificity needed in ICD-10 is captured.
+Your hospital coder or manager will review each recommendation and always has the final say in what gets billed.

 Increase clinical accuracy and reimbursements.
 93% average response rate across all hospitals.